AI Powered Productivity System for Virtual Assistants: The Complete 5-Layer Framework (2026)

 The full five-layer system, built over six weeks, produces 8-15 hours per month of recovered time for a VA managing 3-4 active clients, a return that compounds as automation volume grows and prompt quality improves.

-Can I use Notion instead of ClickUp for this system?
+Can I use Notion instead of ClickUp as the primary hub?

 What is the difference between using AI tools and having an AI productivity system?